 This is one of my favorite road trip ideas.
 Have your kids brush up on their writing skills by having them keep a travel journal along the way.
 Give them writing prompts such as: “The best part of the trip was…”, “I can’t wait until we…”, “I am looking forward to visiting…”, or “I couldn’t believe…”.

-You could also stop and buy postcards at the gas stations along the way and let them write post cards to friends back home.
+You could also stop and buy postcards at the gas stations along the way and let them write postcards to friends or a family member back home.
 Be sure to bring some stamps with you, and have their addresses handy.
 Kids love receiving mail and this is a great way to keep in touch with friends back home.

 PLANNING A ROAD TRIP?
 DON’T MISS OUR ROAD TRIP PACKING LIST!